-(respectively cooling) demand, all other factors remaining fixed.
+Climate change in the Mediterranean is expected to impact the energy consumption mainly as a decrease (respectively increase) in space heating (respectively cooling) demand, all other factors remaining fixed.
 These results from a number of studies (see below) are derived from climate change projections from general or regional climate models reviewed by IPCC's 4th and 5th assessment reports, in combination with econometric analyses or with bottom-up energy models.

 The net change in the yearly energy demand for heating and cooling in the 21st century associated with climate change depends on location via both the distribution of temperatures and the thermal sensitivity of energy consumption (Wenz et al. 2017).
 Thermal sensitivity may be defined as the change in mean energy consumption or in peak load associated with a unit change in temperature.
 Thermal sensitivity is usually negative for low temperatures, due to increased energy consumption associated with heating and positive for high temperatures, due to increased energy consumption from cooling.
 Thus, thermal sensitivity depends on local efficiency of appliances and isolation and on consumer behavior.

-Due to heating, countries historically experiencing relatively low temperatures, such as in northern

-Europe, are expected to see a net decrease in energy demand (Damm et al. 2017; Wenz et al. 2017) as opposed to countries which already or which will experience high temperatures, such as most Mediterranean countries (Giannakopoulos et al. 2009; Eskeland and Mideksa 2010), which are expected to see a net increase in the energy demand due to cooling.
-This is illustrated by the maps of Fig. 3.47 which represent changes in average daily peak electricic load at the end of the 21st century relative to the beginning of the century estimated by Wenz et al. (2017) for the RCP4.5 (A) and RCP8.5 (B) scenarios.
+Due to heating, countries historically experiencing relatively low temperatures, such as in northern Europe, are expected to see a net decrease in energy demand (Damm et al. 2017; Wenz et al. 2017) as opposed to countries which already or which will experience high temperatures, such as most Mediterranean countries (Giannakopoulos et al. 2009; Eskeland and Mideksa 2010), which are expected to see a net increase in the energy demand due to cooling.
+This is illustrated by the maps of Figure 3.47 which represent changes in average daily peak electricic load at the end of the 21st century relative to the beginning of the century estimated by Wenz et al. (2017) for the RCP4.5 (left) and RCP8.5 (right) scenarios.
 Differences between countries may not only be due to differences in temperature distributions, but also to varying thermal sensitivities between countries.
 Annual demand values do not reflect the seasonality of these changes, which may significantly impact the seasonal planning of energy resources.

-Using regional climate models or statistical downscaling, case studies for specific countries such as Algeria (Ghedamsi et al. 2016), Cyprus (Zachariadis and Hadjinicolaou 2014), Slovenia (Dolinar et al. 2010), or Spain (Pérez-Andreu et al. 2018), offers
+Using regional climate models or statistical downscaling, case studies for specific countries such as Algeria (Ghedamsi et al. 2016), Cyprus (Zachariadis and Hadjinicolaou 2014), Slovenia (Dolinar et al. 2010), or Spain (Pérez-Andreu et al. 2018), offers a more detailed picture showing that the expected distribution in demand changes may depend on local climates and that extremes in both heating and cooling demand may intensify even if the demand is reduced on average.